scottjason/algorithms/readme.markdown

 # Algorithms

  Push up a solution, or two or three.
 Could be O(N2) or linear.
-More algorithm challengs to follow.
+More algorithm challenges to follow.

  ###  Non Matching Ranges